eoos-systems/eoos-project-sample-applications/README.md

 ###### 1.3.1.
 Script build

-EOOS based applications can be built on various systems.
+EOOS based Sample Applications can be built on various systems.
 To standardize the building process, we put most common steps under the hood of the `Make.py` cross-platform script that is located in `scripts/python` directory.

-To build sample application you can execute the next commands.
+To build Sample Applications you can execute the commands below.

 ```
 ~/REPOSITORY/EOOS$ cd scripts/python